Edit on GitHub Ask developers in the Community

 GO Multi-Frame Data (0x27)

-Sent from the GO to the IOX when the GO wants to transfer data that can not fit into a single CAN frame.
+Sent from the GO device to the IOX when the GO device wants to transfer data that does not fit into a single CAN frame.
 The first frame contains the Type and Length.
 All frames start with a Frame Counter that is an incrementing sequence number.
 The first frame always starts with 0x00.

 Payload First Frame